wolakec/magento-api-xmlrpc/README.md

 # Magento SOAP API Wrapper

 This wrapper lets you talk to Magento via SOAP.
+This is the most reliable and up to date magento wrapper, with lots of bug fixes.

 ## Installation

-`npm install git+ssh://git@bitbucket.org/icecom/magentoapi.git`
+`npm install git+ssh://git@github.com/wolakec/magento-api-xmlrpc.gitt`

 ## Usage